 - Complying with laws

 - Protecting your brand reputation

-- Ensuring security of products and users
+- Ensuring the security of products and users

 - Supporting and communicating efficiently with your clients